keras-team/autokeras/nas/README.md

 2. [update(self, other_info, model_id, graph, metric_value)](https://github.com/jhfjhfj1/autokeras/blob/d6bea7369186df842dfb8ea3ed779cbd1b8f7c40/autokeras/search.py#L238), which is invoked
 to update the controller with evaluation result of a neural architecture.

+For the default [BeyasianSearcher](https://github.com/jhfjhfj1/autokeras/blob/f455e22c140775975f5061354dc78cdf6b52dc26/autokeras/search.py#L284), the [generate](https://github.com/jhfjhfj1/autokeras/blob/d6bea7369186df842dfb8ea3ed779cbd1b8f7c40/autokeras/search.py#L306)
+function returns the generated graph and the father ID of the graph in the search tree.
+Then when the generated model finish training, the father ID
+(other_info)
+and ID (model_id) and instance (graph) and metric value (metric_value) of the model are passed to [update](https://github.com/jhfjhfj1/autokeras/blob/d6bea7369186df842dfb8ea3ed779cbd1b8f7c40/autokeras/search.py#L329) function to update the controller BayesianOptimizer.

 You are welcome to implement your own method for NAS in our framework.
 If it works well, we are happy to merge it into our repo.